Endodontic Surgery, Pasadena, CA. Root Canal Therapy

 Technology has advanced our ability to obtain successful results in highly compromised anatomical situations.
 The use of ultrasonic apical preparation, glass ionomer filling materials, microscopic equipment, and allogenic bone grafting are some of the routine, leading edge techniques used in our office.
 With these techniques, surgical endodontics can be highly successful.

 Drs.
-Elias, Stephens and Jun work closely with many area endodontists and general practice dentists, providing surgical endodontic care for their patients.
+Elias, Jun, Stephens and Verratti work closely with many area endodontists and general practice dentists, providing surgical endodontic care for their patients.